Reading: Appendix D. Threshold Calibration

 python3 scripts/decide.py --scorebook out/scorebook.json --budget-tokens 2000 --keep-threshold 0.70 --reject-threshold 0.40 --out-auction out/auction.json --out-quarantine out/quarantine.json

-With this profile, shadow.p0.voice_handoff moves from winner to disputed, while shadow.alert.red_color_urgency remains in rejected.
-This is a manifestation of the new profile: the team rewards MTTR reduction less and penalizes false escalation more strongly.
+Under this profile shadow.p0.voice_handoff moves from winner to disputed, while shadow.alert.red_color_urgency stays in rejected.
+This is a manifestation of the new profile: the team rewards MTTR reduction less and penalizes false escalation more heavily.

-• No winner has shown a positive effect in post-mortems for a month — keep-threshold is too low.
+• Over a month, no winner showed a positive effect in post-mortems — keep-threshold is too low.

-• The share of disputed is consistently above 40% — the formula does not distinguish cases.
+• The share of disputed is stably above 40% — the formula does not distinguish cases.

-• More than 8 winners are selected in one phase — budget-tokens was chosen without considering the size of QWEN.md.
+• In a single phase, more than 8 winners are chosen — budget-tokens was chosen without accounting for the QWEN.md size.

 • A new class of incidents has appeared outside the historical data.

-• mttr_gain and false_escalation rise together — a symptom of Goodhart's law.
+• mttr_gain and false_escalation grow together — a Goodhart symptom.

-Risk: the false_escalation penalty and the mttr_gain weight must be moved only as a pair.
-Shifting one without revisiting the other breaks the "useful signal ↔ false noise" link.
+Risk: the false_escalation penalty and the mttr_gain weight move only as a pair.
+Shifting one without revisiting the other breaks the link "useful signal ↔ false noise".

 D.3 Tiered Budgets (Chapter 9)

-The budget of 10M tokens with a 9M/1M split (local/frontier) is the default value for AgentClinic-production with a medium incident flow.
-In your project, the budget size and proportions depend on the incident flow, the average phase cost, the share of disputed reviews, and the sensitivity to local-coder downtime.
+The 10M token budget with a 9M/1M split (local/frontier) is the default value for AgentClinic-production with a medium incident flow.
+In your project, the budget size and proportions depend on the incident flow, the average phase cost, the share of disputed reviews, and sensitivity to local-coder outages.

 Phase cost (tokens)~20K~50K100K+ (multi-step replay)